 The Health Professions Committee recommends policies affecting students planning for careers in medicine and other health professions, provides academic advising and support for those students, and prepares recommendation materials for students and graduates applying to health professions schools.

-p.
-The Library Committee.
-The Library Committee is composed of three members of the Faculty, one chosen annually by the Committee of Six, serving for three-year terms, two students, and the Librarian of the College, ex officio.
-The Committee chooses its chair and secretary each year.
-Its membership should include one representative each from the Humanities, the Social Sciences and the Natural Sciences.
-One of the three faculty members is appointed by the Committee of Six to serve also as the faculty member on the Archives Committee.
+n.
+The Library Committee The Library Committee is composed of three members of the faculty, one chosen annually by the Committee of Six, serving for three-year terms, two students, and the librarian of the college, ex officio.
+The committee chooses its chair and secretary each year.
+Its membership should include one representative each from the humanities, the social sciences and the natural sciences.
+The purpose of the committee is to discuss and to recommend policies concerning the library's collections and services.

-q.
-The Orientation Committee. (amended by voted of the Faculty, May 2014).
-The Orientation Committee consists of four members of the Office of Student Affairs, including the Dean of New Students, ex officio, who serves as the committee’s chair; two other members of the Faculty, appointed by the Committee of Six; the Chief Policy Officer/General Counsel (or his or her representative), ex officio; and four students (two students selected by the student government and two selected by the Office of Student Affairs).
+o.
+The Orientation Committee The Orientation Committee consists of four members of the Office of Student Affairs, including the dean of new students, ex officio, who serves as the committee’s chair; two other members of the faculty, appointed by the Committee of Six; the chief policy officer/general counsel (or his or her representative), ex officio; and four students (two students selected by the student government and two selected by the Office of Student Affairs).
 The faculty and student members of the committee normally serve two-year terms.
 The Orientation Committee acts in an advisory capacity to the Office of Student Affairs, which is charged with planning and administering orientation for new students and ongoing orientation programs.
 The committee approaches its work through broad consultation, drawing on the expertise of members of the Amherst College community.
-The role of the committee is to help develop and review the vision, policies, and programming of orientation, giving special attention to academic, social, and regulatory expectations for this experience.
+The role of the committee is to help develop and review the vision, policies, and programming of orientation, giving special attention to academic, social, and regulatory expectations for this experience (amended by vote of the faculty, May 2014).